USS Hampton (APA-115): History

-U.S. Navy (1945-1947)
+U.S. Navy (1945–1947)

 After completing her shakedown training out of Galveston, Hampton arrived Newport, Rhode Island 20 March for duty as a training ship for pre-commissioning crews.
-She continued this vital duty until departing 7 May for Norfolk, Virginia to embark troops destined for Hawaii.
+She continued this vital duty until departing 7 May for Norfolk, Virginia, to embark troops destined for Hawaii.
 The transport sailed 19 May and arrived Pearl Harbor via the Panama Canal 9 June.
 At Hawaii Hampton embarked over 1,000 members of the 34th Construction Battalion and sailed for Guam where she arrived 6 July 1945.
 After disembarking her Seabees, so vital to the success of the island campaign in the Pacific, the transport sailed to the east, arriving San Francisco 25 July.

 Hampton sailed from San Francisco 13 August, just prior to the surrender of Japan, and arrived Samar Island via Ulithi and Eniwetok 7 September.
 Joining the vast fleet carrying occupation forces to Japan, Hampton landed troops at Aomori Bay, Honshū, 25 September, and then returned to Okinawa for more occupation units.
-During October she carried these troops to Jinsen, Korea; Chefoo and Tsingtao, China, helping to speed occupation of these ports and stabilize the volatile China situation.
+During October she carried these troops to Jinsen, Korea; Chefoo and Qingdao, China, helping to speed occupation of these ports and stabilize the volatile China situation.

-Hampton departed Tsingtao for Portland, Oregon via Okinawa and Leyte, arriving 28 October 1945.
+Hampton departed Qingdao for Portland, Oregon, via Okinawa and Leyte, arriving 28 October 1945.
 She then made two voyages to Guam as part of the Operation Magic Carpet fleet, performing the giant task of bringing home the thousands of Pacific veterans.
 After returning to the Pacific coast from the second voyage 10 February 1946, the transport sailed for the East Coast, arriving Norfolk 7 March.
 She decommissioned 30 April 1946 and was returned to the Maritime Commission 1 May.

-Commercial service (1947-1973)
+Commercial service (1947–1973)

 In 1947 Hampton was sold to Pope and Talbot Lines and renamed P. & T. Explorer.
 Acquired by American Foreign Steamship Corporation in 1963 as SS American Falcon.
 She was scrapped in 1973.